+It’s certainly not easy, but it’s far from impossible to make a good living on Upwork and turn it into a place you can grab work when you need it.
 Despite this, I constantly hear of people applying for dozens of jobs and getting nothing at all.
 If you’re struggling with this, then these Upwork tips (which are equally valid for other job boards) will help you experience more success.

-As discussed in detail in my recent freelancing for beginners article, everyone has to “pay their dues” on the freelance job boards.
+As discussed in detail in my freelancing for beginners article, everyone has to “pay their dues” on the freelance job boards.
 I won’t repeat myself too much here, but it does take time to get those first jobs while you build up positive feedback.
-Until you are proven, a lot of clients will dismiss your application without giving it any thought at all – so it’s not unrealistic to expect to have to fire off vast numbers of well-crafted applications at the start.
+Until you are proven, a lot of clients will dismiss your application without giving it any thought at all – so it’s not unrealistic to expect to have to fire off a number of well-crafted applications at the start.

 I do strongly suspect that a good proportion of the people who say it’s “impossible to get decent work on Upwork / Freelancer / PeoplePerHour” are those simply unwilling to go through those rather gruelling first weeks of doing low-paid work to build up their reputations.